ubports/autopilot/docs/tutorial/good_tests.rst

 These tests require regular review and attention during the development cycle.
 This is known as *Interface Sensitivity ("even minor changes to the interface can cause tests to fail" [1])*.
 Utilizing the page-object pattern, alleviates some of the problems stemming from this fragility, allowing us to do automated user acceptance testing (UAT) in a sustainable manner.

-The Page Object Pattern comes from the Selenium community [2] and is the best way to turn a flaky and unmaintainable user acceptance test into a stable and useful part of your release process.
+The Page Object Pattern comes from the `Selenium community <https://code.google.com/p/selenium/wiki/PageObjects>`_ and is the best way to turn a flaky and unmaintainable user acceptance test into a stable and useful part of your release process.
 A page is what's visible on the screen at a single moment.
-A user story consists of a user jumping from page to page until they achieve there goal.
+A user story consists of a user jumping from page to page until they achieve their goal.
 Thus pages are modeled as objects following these guidelines:

 #.
 The public methods represent the services that the page offers.
 #.
 Try not to expose the internals of the page.
 #.
 Methods return other PageObjects.
 #.
-Generally don't make assertions.
+Assertions should exist only in tests
 #.
 Objects need not represent the entire page.
 #.
-Different results for the same action are modelled as different
-   methods.
+Actions which produce multiple results should have a test for each result

 Lets take the page objects of the `Ubuntu Clock App  <http://bazaar.launchpad.net/~ubuntu-clock-dev/ubuntu-clock-app/trunk/view/399/tests/autopilot/ubuntu_clock_app/emulators.py>`__ as an example, with some simplifications.
 This application is written in
 QML and Javascript using the `Ubuntu SDK <http://developer.ubuntu.com/apps/sdk/>`__.